 Want to hit the open road in Spain?
 Get to grips with driving in your new home with our guide to driving and parking in Spain

-If you plan to drive in Spain, learn the Spanish road rules and find out if you need to get a Spanish driver’s licence to legally drive.
+If you plan to drive in Spain, learn the Spanish road rules and find out if you need to get a Spanish driver’s license to legally drive.

 Spain is a great country to drive in but road users should acquaint themselves with the rules and regulations that apply when driving in Spain, before they consider hitting the road.

-Foreign drivers can also use their foreign driving licence to legally drive in Spain, although after a set amount of time any resident will need to obtain a Spanish driver’s licence.
+Foreign drivers can also use their foreign driving license to legally drive in Spain, although after a set amount of time any resident will need to obtain a Spanish driver’s license.

 Road rules in Spain